LibbyH52/Module-Project-The-Monkees/README.md

 ## Testing
 I validated both my HTML and CSS code using the W3C validator.
 I had no errors or warnings in my HTML and no errors in my CSS.
 I examined my site in both Firefox and Chrome to check for cross browser compatibility.
 I also used the responsive design mode in both browsers examining my site at various screen sizes.
-In Chrome and Firefox I used the following devices:
+In Chrome and Firefox I viewed the site on the following devices:
 * Galaxy S5
 * Pixel 2
 * Pixel 2 XL
 * iPhone 5/SE
-* iPhone 6/7/8
 * iPhone 6/7/8
 * iPhone X
 * iPad